-Unfortunately, undergoing a hysterectomy (which often includes the removal of the fallopian tubes and ovaries) means you can no longer menstruate or bear children.
+Unfortunately, undergoing a hysterectomy means you can no longer menstruate or bear children.
 Young women can still be treated with a hysterectomy though.

 Who is most at risk of getting womb cancer?

 The Eve Appeal state that most diagnoses have no obvious cause, and anyone at any age can get it.
 However, there does seem to be an increased risk if you are overweight.
-This is because, although womb cancer can develop with no clear cause, the risk is worsened by an excess of oestrogen, which is stored in fat cells.
+This is because, although womb cancer can develop with no clear cause, the risk is worsened by an excess of oestrogen, which is actually stored in fat cells.

-Womb cancer can develop in anyone with a womb, however.
+This type of cancer can develop in anyone with a womb, however.
 10% of cases involve younger women struck by rarer forms of the cancer.
-Young women sadly have a lower chance of diagnosing their womb cancer in time because they are not concerned enough about abnormality in their periods.

 This is why it is so crucial to be informed – even if you don’t fit the stereotype of a womb cancer patient, it’s important to know you could still be at risk.

-However it’s key not to worry unduly – however, it’s of course logical to stay informed about the possibility.
+However, while it’s important not to worry unduly, it’s of course logical to stay informed about the possibility.
 If you do suspect any symptoms of womb cancer, or ay gynaecological cancer, visit your GP ASAP.